 Skip to content

-What Is A Bar Graph?
+What is a Bar Graph?

 A bar graph is a type of chart that displays data using rectangular bars, where the length or height of each bar represents the value of the data.

 Bar graphs are commonly used to compare discrete categories or groups, and are often used to display data in a simple and easy-to-understand way.
+They are particularly useful for visualizing data that is not continuous, such as data that is measured in distinct categories or time periods.

 Types Of Bar Graphs